Gyungbu/EgPet/README.md

 And the file `mrs_hist_{self.species}g.png` will be created or modified in the `./EgPet/output/` folder (where, {self.species} : dog or cat).

-# egpet_percentile_rank : Calculate the index and percentile ranks of pets.
+# egpet_percentile_rank : Calculate the index and percentile ranks of pet - gut microbiome.
 ## How to use

 ### 1. Prepare Input data